Protecting Competition in Current and Emerging Technologies

 George Rakis

-George Rakis is a long-time veteran of national politics and progressive advocacy.
+Having previously served as Executive Director, George Rakis is a long-time veteran of national politics and progressive advocacy.
 He has worked with environmental groups as Director of the Climate Action Campaign, the labor movement, and electoral politics.

 As executive director, he's working to support a robust and competitive technology ecosystem that opposes anti-competitive business practices that undermine worker protections, threaten data privacy, and limit consumer choice.